abraunegg/onedrive/docs/usage.md

   --force-http-11
       Force the use of HTTP 1.1 for all operations --force-sync
-      Force a synchronization of a specific folder, only when using --sync --single-directory and ignore all non-default skip_dir and skip_file rules
+      Force a synchronisation of a specific folder, only when using --sync --single-directory and ignore all non-default skip_dir and skip_file rules
   --get-O365-drive-id '<path or required value>'
       Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library (DEPRECATED) --get-file-link '<path or required value>'